MFlisar/MaterialPreferences/README.md

 This library is based on `Flows` and `Coroutines` and works with the provided *DataStore Storage* or even with a custom storage implementation.
 It supports `LiveData` by default as `Flows` can easily be converted to `LiveData`.
 Additionally the *preference-screen* module provides a DSL to easily set up `RecyclerView` based preference screens.
+It also supports custom extensions for custom preference screens.

 ### Introduction Core